nodejs/node/doc/api/esm.md

 If both `"exports"` and `"main"` are defined, the `"exports"` field takes precedence over `"main"`.
 It is important to note that `"exports"` are not specific to ES modules or CommonJS; `"main"` will be overridden by `"exports"` if it exists.
-As such `"main"` cannot be used as a fallback for `"Common.js"` but it can be used as a fallback for legacy versions of Node.js that do not support ES Modules.
+As such `"main"` cannot be used as a fallback for CommonJS but it can be used as a fallback for legacy versions of Node.js that do not support ES Modules.